outdoorbits/little-backup-box/README.md

 ## Little Backup Box features

 - Back up data from one USB storage device to another.
-Little Backup Box supports all types of USB solid-state storage devices and all popular formats.
+Little Backup Box supports all types of USB solid-state storage devices and all mainstream formats.
 - Transfer photos and RAW files directly from a camera to an external USB storage device.
 If your camera is supported by gPhoto2 software, it will work with Little Backup Box.
-- Use multiple cards and storage devices.
-Little Backup Box assigns a unique ID to each storage device and create a separate folder for it on the backup drive.
+- Use multiple source devices.
+Little Backup Box assigns a unique ID to each source device and create a separate folder for it on the backup drive.
 - Perform backup automatically, without any user interaction.
 - Use and control Little Backup Box via a web UI.
 - Stream the backed up contents to any DLNA-compatible client.